 Yes — we encourage all students to take advantage of international academic experiences.
-As an international student studying abroad, you will work with both an immigration coordinator, for questions regarding your status here in the U.S., and education abroad coordinators, who will assist you with program-specific questions about visas and entry requirements for the destination you wish to visit.
+As an international student studying abroad, you will work with both an immigration coordinator, for questions regarding your status here in the U.S., and education abroad specialists, who will assist you with program-specific questions about visas and entry requirements for the destination you wish to visit.

 You must be a currently enrolled, degree-seeking student, and you may study abroad anytime in your academic career except for the last semester prior to your graduation.
 Please meet with an immigration coordinator to discuss visa regulations and restrictions according to your status here at The Ohio State University.
 Remember that immigration coordinators can only advise on your status here in the U.S., and cannot provide any visa or other entry information about the country you wish to visit for your study abroad program.